 Samuel and Emma A. Ranshaw House

-The home now serves as a gathering place for organizations serving residents in North Liberty’s growing community.
+The home, situated at 515 Community Drive, now serves as a gathering place for organizations serving residents in North Liberty’s growing community.

-The house, restored in 2021, features gathering space and bathrooms on the first floor and four office spaces up a grand stair case on the second story.
-The city is in the process of fully furnishing the building.
-High-speed internet, courtesy of South Slope Cooperative Communications, is available throughout the house.
+Restored in 2021, the Ranshaw House features gathering space and bathrooms on the first floor and four meeting spaces up a grand stair case on the second story.
+Tables and chairs area available on both levels.
+High-speed internet, courtesy of South Slope Cooperative Communications, is also available throughout the house.

-The home is available to non-profit social service agencies to serve North Liberty clients and offer small programs, with priority given to Johnson County-based 501(c)(3) organizations who have received North Liberty grant funding, as space allows.
-Contact Outreach & Equity Coordinator Micah Ariel James to discuss opportunities.Contact Micah
+The Ranshaw House is available to non-profit social service agencies to serve North Liberty clients and offer small programs, with priority given to Johnson County-based 501(c)(3) organizations who have received North Liberty grant funding, as space allows.